C0deve/HerrGeneral/README.md

 - **Transactional Integrity**: Each command executes within its own transaction scope
   - **Benefit**: Ensures all related changes are committed together or rolled back completely

-- **Read Model Implementation**: Read models are registered as singletons in the DI container
-  - **Rationale**: Optimizes performance for read operations which typically dominate most applications

 ## Installation

 Herr General is distributed as a set of focused NuGet packages to allow selective adoption of its features.